teloxide/teloxide/README.md

  }
  ```

-The second one produces very strange compiler messages because of the `#[tokio::main]` macro.
+The second one produces very strange compiler messages due to the `#[tokio::main]` macro.
 However, the examples in this README use the second variant for brevity.

 ## Cargo features